Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 {{< alert title="Note" color="primary" >}}The Central Admin role can be used.
 This user will be able to see all credentials without team constraint.{{< /alert >}}

 Credentials are attached to an application under the constraint of a subscription.
-Since a subscription is linked to a product, the catalog manager can see only the credentials associated to a product owned by the team(s) they are part of.
+Since a subscription is linked to a product, the Catalog Manager can see only the credentials associated to a product owned by the team(s) they are part of.

 A credential has two states: